_edited_p.png)

 -

-Cultural competency training offers an opportunity to increase one's cultural awareness and sensitivity.
+Cultural competency training offers an opportunity to increase one's cultural humility, awareness, and sensitivity.

 -

-By learning about how to respect and treat unique individuals from all backgrounds, providers will improve their quality of care given and be able to effectively address the needs of any patient that they may see.
-Our cultural competency training will cover topics including identity and self expression, unconscious bias, racial discrimination, gender disparities, and more.
+Every person is an expert in their lived experience.
+By learning how to respect individuals from all backgrounds and their lived experiences, providers can provide equitable quality care and effectively address the needs of any patient they may see.
+Our cultural competency training will cover identity and self-expression, unconscious bias, racial discrimination, gender disparities, and more.

 "People of different religions and cultures live side by side in almost every part of the world, and most of us have overlapping identities which unite us with very different groups.
 We can love what we are, without hating what – and who – we are not.
 We can thrive in our own tradition, even as we learn from others, and come to respect their teachings."